UCSCLibrary/dams_project_mgmt/.github/ISSUE_TEMPLATE/digital-projects-collection-planning-template.md

 Section completed by:

-## Section 6: Approvals
+## Section 6: Metadata & File Locations

-Examples would include department heads, project managers, etc.
+Metadata spreadsheet:
+Files:

 ## Actions & Acceptance Criteria
 _(workflow specific to each collection, i.e., the steps required to prepare it for ingest)_